 Because the majority of states do not keep accurate records of exotic animals entering their state, it is impossible to determine exactly how many exotic animals are privately held as pets.
 The number is estimated to be quite high.

 “Exotic animals do not make good companions,” said an Animal Control Officer who asked to remain anonymous, “They require special care, housing, diet, and maintenance that the average person cannot provide.
-When in the hands of private individuals the animals suffer due to poor care.
+When in the hands of private individuals, animals suffer due to poor care.
 They also pose safety and health risks to their possessors and any person coming into contact with them.”